Sunset International Wine Competition Entry Rules

 By entering the competition, a winery agrees to donate one case (12 bottles) of each gold medal- winning wine for any trade or consumer event that Sunset may hold within 12 months after the judging event.
 If additional bottles are requested, Sunset will purchase these at 50% of retail value.

-Payments: Payment for on-line entries can be made by credit card through PayPal.
-If payments and entries are not received by March 25, 2016 wineries must pay the higher fee or the entries will not be judged and wines will not be returned.
+Payments: Payment for online entries can be made by credit card through Stripe.
+If payments and entries are not received by May 5, 2017 wineries must pay the higher fee or the entries will not be judged and wines will not be returned.

 Ship wines directly to: